 Interim Clean Energy and Climate Report for 2030

 The Global Warming Solutions Act (GWSA) sets out a series of requirements for how the Commonwealth is to achieve emissions reductions by mid-century.
-The GWSA requires EEA to set emissions limits every 10 years, together with implementation plans to achieve them.
-In setting those limits, the Secretary of EEA is to both ensure that the limit maximizes the Commonwealth’s ability to meet its 2050 limit and consider the feasibility, cost-effectiveness, and enforceability of GHG reductions measures, along with their co-benefits, for achieving said limit.
-The 2030 CECP builds upon the 2010 publication of the Clean Energy and Climate Plan for 2020 (2020 CECP), as well as the 2015 Update to the 2020 CECP (Updated 2020 CECP).
+One of the requirements is for the Executive Office of Energy and Environmental Affairs (EEA) to set an emissions limit for 2030 and develop an implementation plan to achieve said limit.
+In setting the limit, the Secretary of EEA is to both ensure that it maximizes the Commonwealth’s ability to meet the emissions limit for 2050 and consider the feasibility, cost-effectiveness, and enforceability of greenhouse gas (GHG) reductions measures, along with their co-benefits, for achieving said limit.

 - Slides from March CECP Public Webinar: 2030 Interim CECP March Public Webinar Slides